Cham0i/SecPlus/README.md

 - Vender Management: Vendor negotiating, contracts, termination
 - System integration: Merging organization increases attack surface
-- Lack of vendor support: Not communicating or providing EOL and EOSL
+- Lack of vendor support: Not communicating or providing End of Life (EOL) and EOSL
 - Outsourced code developement: Doesn't known 100% what is inside code if made elsewhere
 - Data Storage: Ensure 3rd party keeps your data secure
 - Impropert/ Weak path management: Centralize the patches and test them before deploying to the network